tarkah/lazystream/README.md

-        --sport <sport>        Specify which sport to get streams for: 'mlb' or 'nhl' [default: nhl] --date <YYYYMMDD>      Specify what date to use for games, defaults to today --cdn <cdn>            Specify which CDN to use: 'akc' or 'l3c' [default: akc] --quality <quality>    Specify a quality to use, otherwise stream will be adaptive.
-Doesn't currently affect recording
+        --sport <sport>        Specify which sport to get streams for: 'mlb' or 'nhl' [default: nhl] --date <YYYYMMDD>      Specify what date to use for games, defaults to today --cdn <cdn>            Specify which CDN to use: 'akc' or 'l3c' [default: akc] --quality <quality>    Specify a quality to use, otherwise stream will be adaptive

 SUBCOMMANDS:
     select      Select stream link via command line